 Email security and threat protection can be transformed by the use of multiple sophisticated detection engines and threat intelligence sources.
 Fraud detection and content checking in real time automatically highlight phishing and social engineering techniques; removing the burden from users and leaving technology to do its job.
 Furthermore, technology enables potentially concerning emails – such as those attempting to harvest credentials, mislead users or spread malicious elements – to be automatically flagged, meaning users can make quick, informed and confident decisions as to whether the email should be trusted.

 With such sophisticated technology available and a growing threat landscape that shows no signs of slowing down, there is no need for – and no excuse for – putting the burden on users when it comes to mitigating email compromise.
-It’s time for law firms to make a change and appropriately protect themselves from incoming cyber attacks.
+It’s time for law firms to make a change and appropriately protect themselves from cyber attacks.